Anon-Planet/thgtoa/docs/guide/index.md

 - HDD/SSD passwords in addition to just BIOS/UEFI passwords.

-- AMD laptops could be more interesting as some provide the ability to disable AMD PSP (the AMD equivalent of Intel IME) from the BIOS/UEFI settings by default.
+- AMD laptops could be more interesting as some provide the ability to disable AMD PSP (the AMD equivalent of IME) from the BIOS/UEFI settings by default.
 And, because AFAIK, AMD PSP was audited and contrary to IME was not found to have any "evil" functionalities[^304].
 However, if you are going for the Qubes OS Route consider Intel CPUs as Qubes OS does not support AMD with their anti-evil-maid system[^305].

 - Secure Wipe tools from the BIOS (especially useful for SSD/NVMe drives, see [BIOS/UEFI options to wipe disks in various Brands](#bios-disk-wipe-options)).